redlibrarian/redlibrarian.github.io/_posts/2019-03-16-christchurch-platforms-intellectual-freedom.markdown

-people are pointing out how much that screed [owes to the proliferation of far-right, anti-semitic, Islamophobic, white-supremacist information in the last few years](https://www.bellingcat.com/news/rest-of-world/2019/03/15/shitposting-inspirational-terrorism-and-the-christchurch-mosque-massacre/).
+people are pointing out how much that screed [owes to the proliferation of far-right, anti-semitic, Islamophobic, white-supremacist information in the last few years (content warning)](https://www.bellingcat.com/news/rest-of-world/2019/03/15/shitposting-inspirational-terrorism-and-the-christchurch-mosque-massacre/).
 Deplatforming works, and surely the suppression of the most vile right-wing, white-supremacist material will go unlamented except by those who want to murder with impunity.